 Tuition Refund Appeals

-- Refund appeal requests are considered on rare occasion for legitimate extenuating circumstances at the discretion of the Registrar & Enrollment Services Manager.
+- Refund appeal requests are considered on rare occasion for legitimate extenuating circumstances at the discretion of the Appeals Committee.
 Extenuating circumstances are those situations outside of a student’s control.
+The Appeals Committee includes members from the Registrar’s Office, Student Financial Services, Advising and Financial Aid.

 - Consideration of an exception requires students submit the Withdrawal and Tuition Refund Appeal Form and official supporting documentation (i.e., medical notes, military activation orders) for review to Enrollment Services no later than sixty (60) calendar days after the class start date.
 Requests made after this will not be accepted and students are responsible for payment.